Corcoran Art and the Book (CBK)

 Letterpress II. provides an exploratory arena in advanced letterpress techniques with the use of text and image as a fine arts medium.
-This course will cover conceptual, aesthetic, and practical considerations in print media.
-Also, an individual book project will be introduced midway through semester that the graduate student will work on as a team experimenting with new treads in Letterpress to produce a book edition.
+This course covers conceptual, aesthetic, and practical considerations in print media.
+Also, an individual book project is introduced midway through semester that the graduate student will work on as a team experimenting with new treads in Letterpress to produce a book edition.
 Priority to graduate students of the Art and the Book department; open to other degree students as space is available.
 Pre-requisite: Letterpress I or permission of the Art and the Book Director.

 CBK 6331.
 Vandercook Relief Fine Art Printing.
 3 Credits.

 An introduction to fine art relief printing methods on Vandercook presses.
 Technical instruction in multiple relief printing processes, including reduction cut, multiple block registration, wood block, and collagraph.
 The use of alternative material printing on letterpress equipment emphasizing the graphic image and fine print quality.
 Focus on the production of multiple print editions and small books forms using learned techniques.
 Recommended background: CBK 6110.

 CBK 6800.
 Independent Study: Book Arts.
 3 Credits.

 This option is appropriate for degree students who want access to independent faculty supervision, lab areas, and supplies for independent projects, and do not need or desire extensive course instruction.